loonwerks/case-ta6-platform-assessment-camkes-apps/README.md

 corresponding line search task message definition XML file containing an overly-long waypoint list is then used to demonstrate the vulnerability.

+### case-uav-threat-3A1

+The unmanned air vehicle threat 3A1 application extends the case-uav-threat-3A1-unmitigated application by introducing high-assurance componenets including filters, gates and monitors to mitigate some cyber threats.
+The OpenUxAS application contains the same injected trojan code as the case-uav-threat-3A1-unmitigated scenario, but the line search task filter catches the overrun and prevents the message from reaching the OpenUxAS application.
+This results in the response monitor warning the user that an automation response was expected but none was generated.

 ### case-uav-threat-3A2-unmitigated

 The unmanned air vehicle threat 3A2 unmitigated application extends the case-uav-step4 application by intruducing the threat